anvilresearch/connect-docs/server.md

 ### Key pairs

 If you generated a deployment repository with `nv init`, a new RSA key pair will be generated for you in `config/keys`.
 This pair of files is required for signing and verifying tokens.
+We recommend using the generated files.
+We have set up key generation to lower the barrier to entry, as it is a tedious, precise process to do by hand.

-We recommend using the generated files. <!-- Why is it beneficial to use Connect-generated keys? --> If you want to provide your own, you can obtain them using OpenSSL.
+If you want or need to provide your own RSA key bapir, you can obtain it using OpenSSL and import them to the proper location, `config/keys/private.pem` for the private key and `config/keys/public.pem` for the public key.

 ```
 $ cd PROJECT_ROOT